Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

-The added square-root term acts as a buffer to accommodate random fluctuations in occupancy.
-This correction reflects the fact that, under a Poisson process, the standard deviation of count-based variables is approximately the square root of their mean.
-Such a buffer is commonly used in operations research domains, including call center staffing \citep{borst2004dimensioning, koole2002queueing} (e.g., the square-root staffing rule in the Erlang-C model \citep{janssen2011refining, whitt2007you}) and public transit planning, where stochastic demand variability motivates capacity padding \citep{schmidt2024planning}.
-While this method is simple and easily interpretable, it offers no formal control over the probability of exceeding available capacity.
+The square-root term provides a buffer for random occupancy fluctuations, reflecting that under a Poisson process the standard deviation is approximately the square root of the mean.
+Similar buffers are common in operations research, including call center staffing \citep{borst2004dimensioning, koole2002queueing} (e.g., the square-root staffing rule in the Erlang-C model \citep{janssen2011refining, whitt2007you}) and public transit planning \citep{schmidt2024planning}.
+However, this method does not formally control the probability of exceeding capacity.

-\item \textbf{Maximum Expected Occupancy:} We propose a more conservative benchmark that accounts for observed peaks in expected bed demand.
-Specifically, we define:

-where \( \rho_t \) is the time-varying expected occupancy calculated using STL-smoothed inputs and is obtained from Eq. \ref{eq:1}.
-The square-root adjustment again provides a heuristic safety margin consistent with traditional practices.
-Unlike the previous estimate, this method captures dynamic fluctuations over time, including surges in demand, and is thus more responsive to observed temporal variability in occupancy.

-\item \textbf{Overflow-Constrained Occupancy:} We also propose a resilience-oriented strategy that identifies the smallest number of beds \( B \) such that the probability of exceeding a fraction \( \gamma B \) of capacity remains acceptably low.
-Specifically, we compute the minimum number of beds satisfying:
+\item \textbf{Overflow-Constrained Occupancy:} We formulate capacity planning as a constrained optimization problem in which we minimize the number of beds subject to a probabilistic performance constraint.
+Specifically, we solve:

-where \( L_t \) denotes the number of occupied beds at time \( t \), \( \gamma \in (0,1) \) is the utilization threshold (e.g., 0.85), and \( \alpha \) is the maximum acceptable overflow risk (e.g., 0.05 or 0.01).
+where \( L_t \) denotes the number of occupied beds at time \( t \), \( \gamma \in (0,1) \) is a utilization threshold (e.g., 0.85), and \( \alpha \in (0,1) \) is the maximum acceptable overflow risk.
+Minimizing \( B \) promotes high utilization, while the constraint limits how often occupancy exceeds \( \gamma B \).
+This can be evaluated over the time series $\{\rho_t\}$ to measure how frequently a capacity level is exceeded over the planning horizon.

-To compute overflow probabilities, we model \( L_t \) as a Poisson random variable with mean \( \rho_t \), and approximate:
+Under the $M_t/G_t/\infty$ assumptions (NHPP arrivals and independent LOS), the number in system at time $t$ is Poisson with mean $\rho_t$, given by the convolution in Eq.~\ref{eq:1} \citep{whitt2018time}.
+Overflow probabilities are therefore computed using the Poisson tail: